Sleep & Anxiety Supplements: What Works, What Doesn't

 • Kidney disease is a contraindication for high-dose supplementation.

-• EFSA upper limit for supplemental magnesium: 250 mg/day.
-US UL is 350 mg.
-The 200–400 mg range commonly recommended sits at or above the EFSA limit.
+• The EU (EFSA) upper limit for supplemental magnesium is 250 mg/day; the US upper limit is 350 mg/day.
+The commonly recommended 200–400 mg range sits at or above the EFSA limit, so the upper end is not "more is better" territory.

 L-theanine (200–450 mg)